wp-plugins/formidable/readme.txt

 * Create entry key from first required text field
 * Set the default name of a field to the field type instead of "Untitled"
 * Added minified version of formidable.js
+* Added warning message if a non-unique value is added as a field value
 * PRO: Added back button on multi-paged forms
 * PRO: Added loading indicator by submit button
 * PRO: Updated timestamp in CSV to adjust for WordPress timezone selection